dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

     - permissions on ``knora-base:ProjectMember``
     - permissions on ``knora-base:KnownUser`` (lowest level)

+The permissions on resource classes / properties are only relevant for default object access permissions.

+**Administrative Permissions**: When a user performs an operation requiring administrative permissions, then **only** the permissions from the **highest level** are taken into account.
+If a user is a member of more than one group on the same level (only possible for custom groups) then the defined permissions are summed up and all are taken into account.

-When a user creates a resource or value, then **only** the default object permissions from the **highest level** are applied.
+**Default Object Access Permissions**: When a user creates a resource or value, then **only** the default object permissions from the **highest level** are applied.
 If a user is a member of more than one group on the same level (only possible for custom groups) then the defined permissions are summed up and the most permissive are applied.

 In the case of users belonging to the **SystemAdmin** group, but which are not members of a project and thus no group belonging to the project, the *default object access permissions* from the **highest defined level** will apply.